Youth @ BTBL

 Each year the White Cane Committee awards three $3,000 scholarships to visually impaired individuals.
 The committee reviews applications and selects winners in January.
 Scholarship checks are presented during the Michigan Lions Forum in February or March.
 Visit the Lions of Michigan website to view the scholarship criteria.

 View this Thanksgiving booklist to help you find your next holiday themed book!
 Call the library to order, or download yourself by clicking on the BARD link within the document.
-Books have been seperated by grade level for ease of selection.
+Books have been separated by grade level for ease of selection.

 National Federation of the Blind 2015 Scholarship Program